About the Firm

 Brian received his law license by comity from North Carolina in 2014, and opened his office on West Main Street, Brevard, in August the same year.
 He brings and offers his extensive litigation experience to the people of Brevard, Rosman, and all of Transylvania County.

-The firm offers a full range of legal services, primarily in the areas of Estate Planning and matters of General Litigation; specific Areas of Practice can be found at right.
-All matters are handled personally by the attorney; there are no secretaries, paralegals, or junior associates to go through to get your questions answered.
+Brian offers a full range of legal services, primarily in the areas of Family Law and matters of General Litigation; specific Areas of Practice can be found at right.
 Brian does not handle bankruptcy, social security disability, worker's compensation claims, or intellectual property matters.
 But if he cannot handle your case as outside his areas of expertise, it is often possible for him to help you find someone who can.
-The first consultation is always free!
+The first consultation is usually free!

 Hours are by appointment, and can be tailored to meet the client's needs.
 Depending on availability, some evening and weekend appointments are available by special arrangement.
-The office is conveniently located in a historical building near the Transylvania County Courthouse at 22 West Main Street, Brevard, upstairs between Highland Books and Mayberry's.
-The office is not wheelchair accessible, but if you cannot navigate stairs, Brian can arrange to meet you elsewhere.
+The office is conveniently located in Straus Park across from the road to the hospital.
+The office is first-floor accessible and there is ample close parking.

-Payments may be made by cash, check, or money order; credit and debit cards are no longer accepted.
 Fee structures vary by case type and complexity, and may be tailored to the client's ability to pay.
-In this practice, the billable hour payment model is no longer the standard.
 See the Practice Areas page for more information on fees for certain types of cases.

 "Proudly serving the underserved for more than 20 years!"